MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/extend-theme.md

 ## Overview

-Themes can be created and modified using the Dynamics 365 Commerce online store extensibility sdk.
-Themes can be stand alone themes or extended from a base theme.
-For example, you can have a default base theme that defines module CSS styles, module view extensions and module definition extensions then have a different theme (or set of themes) that add additional changes on top of the base theme.
+Using the Dynamics 365 Commerce online store extensibility SDK, themes can be created to be stand alone themes or extended from a base theme.
+For example, you can have a base theme that defines module CSS styles, module view extensions and module definition extensions then have a different theme (or set of themes) that add additional changes on top of the base theme.
 This is helpful when a single Dynamics 365 environments has multiple online sites with different theme branding.

 ## Setting a base theme

-To specify a base theme on a theme, edit the theme definition file and add a '$ref' section.
+To specify a base theme on a theme, edit the theme definition file and add a '$ref' section pointing to the base theme.

 In the below example, notice the "$ref" that's been addded to reference the fabrikam theme